iltommi/qdb-documentation/source/concepts/data_storage.rst

 .. figure:: qdb_entry_storage/04_data_replicated.png
    :scale: 50%

-If the cluster is configured with a :ref:`data-replication` value of 2, a copy of the file is also stored on the b4b80e node.
+If the cluster is configured with a :ref:`data.replication` value of 2, a copy of the file is also stored on the b4b80e node.
 If the cluster is configured with a data replication value of 3, a copy of the file is stored on each node.

 When nodes are added to the cluster, this adds new node UUIDs.
 Data is automatically migrated to the new successor during stabilization.
-For more information, see :ref:`data-migration` and :ref:`stabilization`.
+For more information, see :ref:`migration <data.migration>` and :ref:`stabilization <cluster.stabilization>`.

 Since the location of the entry depends on the order of nodes in the ring, exact control of the entry's location can be done by setting each node's ID in its configuration file.
 However, it is recommended to let quasardb set the node ID in order to prevent collisions.

-.. _data-storage-in-node:
+.. _data.storage-in-node:

 Where are Entries Stored in a Node?
 -----------------------------------